-‘My 600 Lb Life’: Tanisha Survived Awful Childhood Molestation, Afraid Of Fate
+‘My 600 Lb Life’ Tanisha Survived Awful Childhood Molestation, Afraid Of Fate

 — Sun Video (@SunVideo) March 8, 2017

 Tanisha went back to live with her Mother, only to be molested by one of her mother’s boyfriends.
 Around 12 years of age, Tanisha began staying out all night at parties, not wanting to return home.
-One night, a man came and pulled her behind an apartment building.
+One night a man came and pulled her behind an apartment building.
 He raped her on top of the air-conditioning unit.
 Tanisha admitted to her therapist that the sexual assault continued until she was 17 years old.
 Tanisha told viewers of My 600 Lb Life that eating drowned everything out.

 By the time Tanisha began high school, she already weighed 180 pounds.
 Gaining extra weight did not bother Tanisha because she felt that if she was big, nobody would want to touch her body.
 At that time, she wanted to repel men and disgust them, but she began to attract men who wanted her for her size.
 Since actively repelling men wasn’t working, Tanisha decided that if men were going to touch her, she would decide who those men would be.
 She became very promiscuous, engaging in unprotected sex with multiple partners.